SchumacherFM/blog-cs/content/posts/2015/2015-02-25-sql-with-gohugo.md

 {{end}}
 ```

-**Heads up:** There is no protection from SQL injections.
-You cannot have line breaks in
+**Heads up:** There is no protection from [SQL injections](https://www.owasp.org/index.php/SQL_Injection).
-the query parts or anywhere else.
+You cannot have line breaks in the query parts or anywhere else.

 If you would like to easily read longer queries you can put that query into a file
-and provide the path to the file as argument to `getSql`.
+and provide the path to the file as an argument to `getSql`.
 See the following example.

 File `demo_query.sql` selects data from Magento product flat table using demo data: